Letter: Carousel provides link to the past

 Salisbury Beach has been blessed with an architectural gem in the form of the new carousel building, that is now home to a historic carousel from 1909.
 After five laborious years, Wayne Capolupo and the Salisbury Beach Partnership have made a 20-year-old dream a reality.

-The new carousel building can accommodate 250-300 individuals, boasting an impressive function room.
+The new carousel building can accommodate 250 to 300 individuals, boasting an impressive function room.
 It was thrilling to see Wayne and George Burtch personally manning the controls of the carousel during the soft opening, underscoring their commitment to the project.

 However, this endeavor goes beyond just a building and a carousel.
 It represents the culmination of Wayne's tireless efforts to rejuvenate Salisbury Beach.
 His vision and hard work have been instrumental in transforming Salisbury into a premier beach community and a better place to live.